nickwillan/cdk-encrypted-secret/README.md

 This CDK Construct creates an AWS Secrets Manager Secret from a KMS (Key Management Service) encrypted CipherText.
 This construct simplifies the process of creating and managing secrets in AWS by automating the decryption and storage of secrets, during the application deployment.

-Managing Secrets in AWS can be a complext task.
+Managing Secrets in AWS can be a complex task.
 By securely storing secrets in your repository, you can ensure that your secrets are safe and auditable.
 This construct is designed to be used in a CI/CD pipeline, where the secrets are decrypted and stored in AWS Secrets Manager during the deployment process.
 While generally, storing secrets in your repository is not recommended, by encrypting the secrets with a KMS Key, you can ensure that the secrets are safe and secure, even if your source code is compromised.

 ## Table of Contents